 “Edith?”
 Kaede stared at Sylviane with a bewildered look.
 Wouldn’t the Saint’s moralistic sermonising just make it worse?

 “It’s ironic.
 But since what Pascal did at Glywysing, Edith has become his biggest supporter, at least aside from you and me.”
 The Princess answered with a wry smile.
 “When General Macdonald heard what Pascal did and criticized his actions at dinner last night, it was Edith who stood in his defense.”

 Kaede frowned as she had trouble understanding why Edith would be standing up for Pascal.
 After all, the two of them took completely opposite strategic views — the realist versus the moralist — before the Battle of Glywysing.

 “Edith told Macdonald that as a veteran, he should know better than to believe what happened on the battlefield was necessarily what one intended.”
 Sylviane summarized.
-“Pascal took a risk with an unfamiliar, experimental spell that he cast while under the stress of enemy attack.
+“Pascal took a risk with an unfamiliar, experimental spell that he cast while under the stress of an enemy attack.
 And Edith pointed out that it is not a crime to try to do good, even when such actions have negative repercussions.
 Otherwise nobody would ever take the risk to even try.”